Edit Admin User

 1. You can add or remove admin users on this screen.
 Keep in mind, only admin users can add or delete users from the list.

-2. If you are not an admin for the selected system, the screen will open in read-only mode for you.
+2. If you are not an admin for the selected system, the screen opens in read-only mode.

 3. Use the Add button to add a new admin user for the selected system.